Edit

 Important

-If you're currently using Front Door-managed certificates, you must migrate to BYO certificates before implementing this solution.
-Front Door-managed certificates can't be exported and installed on alternative CDNs.
+If you're currently using Azure Front Door-managed certificates, you must migrate to BYO certificates before implementing this solution.
+Azure Front Door-managed certificates can't be exported and installed on alternative CDNs.
 For more information, see Configure HTTPS on an Azure Front Door custom domain.

-Step 2: Deploy Application Gateway (Region 1)
+Step 2: Deploy Application Gateway in the first region

-2. Create managed identity and grant Key Vault access.
+2. Create a managed identity and grant Key Vault access.
 For more information, see TLS termination with Key Vault certificates.

-6. Verify Application Gateway
+6. Verify Application Gateway:

 # Get Application Gateway public IP